ifuaslaerl/complex/README.md

-# Complex
+# complex

-**Complex** is a Python tool for visualizing complex functions.
+**complex** is a Python tool for visualizing complex functions.
 It generates:
 - **Bode Plots**: 2D frequency response (Magnitude and Phase).
 - **Laplace Surfaces**: 3D visualizations of magnitude over the complex plane, colored by phase.